PTNobel/dotfiles/vim/.vim/bundle/YouCompleteMe/README.md

 Download and install the following software:

 - [Python 2 or Python 3][python-win-download].
 Be sure to pick the version corresponding to your Vim architecture.
 It is _Windows x86_ for a 32-bit Vim and _Windows x86-64_ for a 64-bit Vim.
 We recommend installing Python 3.
+  Additionally, the version of Python you install must match up exactly with the version of Python that Vim is looking for.
+Type `:version` and look at the bottom of the page at the list of compiler flags.
+Look for flags that look similar to `-DDYNAMIC_PYTHON_DLL=\"python27.dll\"` and `-DDYNAMIC_PYTHON3_DLL=\"python35.dll\"`.
+The former indicates that Vim is looking for Python 2.7 and the latter indicates that Vim is looking for Python 3.5.
+You'll need one or the other installed, matching the version number exactly.
 - [CMake][cmake-download].
 Add CMake executable to the PATH environment variable.
 - [Visual Studio][visual-studio-download].
 Download the community edition.
-During setup, choose _Custom_ as the installation type and select the _Visual C++_ component.
+During setup, select _Desktop development with C++_ in _Workloads_.
-- [7-zip][7z-download].
-Required to build YCM with semantic support for C-family languages.

 Compiling YCM **with** semantic support for C-family languages:

     cd %USERPROFILE%/vimfiles/bundle/YouCompleteMe
-    install.py --clang-completer
+    python install.py --clang-completer

 Compiling YCM **without** semantic support for C-family languages:

     cd %USERPROFILE%/vimfiles/bundle/YouCompleteMe
-    install.py
+    python install.py

 The following additional language support options are available:

-- C# support: add `--omnisharp-completer` when calling `install.py`.
+- C# support: add `--cs-completer` when calling `install.py`.
   Be sure that [the build utility `msbuild` is in your PATH][add-msbuild-to-path].
-- Go support: install [Go][go-install] and add `--gocode-completer` when calling `install.py`.
+- Go support: install [Go][go-install] and add `--go-completer` when calling `install.py`.
-- TypeScript support: install [Node.js and npm][npm-install] then install the TypeScript SDK with `npm install -g typescript`.
+- JavaScript and TypeScript support: install [Node.js and npm][npm-install] then install the TypeScript SDK with `npm install -g typescript`.
-- JavaScript support: install [Node.js and npm][npm-install] and add
-  `--tern-completer` when calling `install.py`.
-- Rust support: install [Rust][rust-install] and add `--racer-completer` when calling `install.py`.
+- Rust support: install [Rust][rust-install] and add `--rust-completer` when calling `install.py`.
+- Java support: install [JDK8 (version 8 required)][jdk-install] and add
+  `--java-completer` when calling `./install.py`.

 To simply compile with everything enabled, there's a `--all` flag.
 So, to install with all language features, ensure `msbuild`, `go`, `tsserver`, `node`,